 Abortion is any act or procedure performed with the willful intent to cause the death of an unborn child which is between conception and birth.
 As such, abortion is a grave act of injustice toward the unborn child and a clear violation of the child’s natural, unalienable right to life and his/her legal right not to be deprived of life without due cause.
 RLM, therefore, is unalterably opposed to abortion.

 This position does not oppose medical treatment to save the life of the mother.
-Treatments may, in rare circumstances, result in the unintended death of her child.
-The unintended death of the child is not to be construed as abortion.
-When the life of the mother is judged by competent medical personnel to be in danger, a doctor can and should treat both the mother and her unborn child, striving to save the lives of both.
+In those rare cases, when the life of the mother is judged by competent medical personnel to be in danger, a doctor can and should treat both the mother and her unborn child, striving to save the lives of both.
 With medical advances, it is rare that the child’s life cannot also be saved.
 Before the 1973 U.S. Supreme Court decisions legalizing all abortions, the Michigan statutes governing abortion provided an exception for the life of the mother.
 RLM accepts the intent of those statutes.

 RLM is opposed to aborting unborn human individuals conceived through acts of rape and incest.
 RLM abhors the violence and violation of rape and incest.
 Our organization encourages public and private support for the victims of sexual assault as well as prosecution of the perpetrators of the crime.
 No matter how a child is conceived, abortion remains an act of injustice toward that child, a human being truly present and living within the womb.
 The injustice done to the woman cannot be undone and is compounded by an injustice toward her innocent child who is conceived from the assault.
 The advocates of abortion in cases of sexual assault imply that pregnancies resulting from such acts are common.
 In fact, conception from rape is known to be very rare.